mre/mre.github.io.v2/blog/2017-image-previews.md

 I hope that every page load feels snappy, no matter your device or location.
 That should not come as a surprise.
 After all, I'm just using plain HTML and CSS.
-JavaScript is avoided if possible.
+JavaScript is avoided whenever possible.

-After stripping down the page to its bare minimum, there was one thing left which really annoyed me: layout reflow after images got loaded.
+There was one thing left which really annoyed me: layout reflow after images got loaded.

 The problem is, that the image dimensions are not known when the text is ready to be displayed.
 As a result, the text will be pushed down on the screen as soon as an image is loaded above.